msobanjo/courseware/topics/docker/modules/images/README.md

 `docker pull java:8`

+### Renaming

+**Name** of the image effects where it will be uploaded and how it will be referenced, there are many reasons you might want to do this, the *docker tag* command effectively *renames* the *image*.

+This is an example of command signature:

+**docker tag <old-image>:<old-tag> <new-image>:<new-tag>**

+If you wanted to rename the Java 8 image and prepend it with your username then the command would look like:

+`docker tag java:8 apples1992/java:8`

 ### Uploading

 *Docker images* that you have created can also be **uploaded** using the `docker push` command, just provide the *image name*.